toptal/granite/docs/testing.md

 # Testing

-Granite has multiple helpers for your rspec tests.
-Add `require 'granite/rspec'` to your `rails_helper.rb` in order to use them.
+Granite provides several RSpec helpers for testing your application.
+To use them, add `require 'granite/rspec'` to your `rails_helper.rb` file.

-All specs that live in `spec/apq/actions/` will get tagged with `:granite_action` type and will have access to granite action specific helpers.
+All specs that live in `spec/apq/actions/` will get tagged with `:granite_action` type and will have access to Granite action specific helpers.

-All specs that live in `spec/apq/projectors/` will get tagged with `:granite_projector` type and will have access to granite projector specific helpers.
+All specs that live in `spec/apq/projectors/` will get tagged with `:granite_projector` type and will have access to Granite projector specific helpers.

-<h3 id="testing-subject">Subject</h3>
+## Subject

+The subject is an instance of the action being tested.
+You can create it using the `as` method to specify the performer, and passing any necessary attributes as arguments.
+Here's an example:

 ```ruby
 subject(:action) { described_class.as(performer).new(user, attributes) }